jxy-s/herpaderping/README.md

   -c,--close-file-early    Closes file before thread creation (before the
                            process notify callback fires in the kernel).
                            Not valid with "--exclusive" option.
+  -k,--kill                Terminates the spawned process regardless of
+                           success or failure, this is useful in some automation environments.
+Forces "--do-not-wait
+                           option.
 ```

 ## Cloning and Building